Facebook Instagram Pinterest Snapchat TikTok Tumblr Vimeo X YouTube

 • Focus on muscular endurance

 Always run the first 5 minutes at an easy pace, even if your legs feel heavy.
-The sensation improves quickly if the training is well structured.
+The feeling improves quickly if the training is well structured.